-Health care services necessary for the diagnosis or treatment of an illness, injury, condition, disease or its symptoms and meet accepted standards of medicine.
+Health care services necessary for the diagnosis or treatment of an illness, injury, condition, disease, or symptoms that meet accepted standards of medicine.

-Medicare Advantage is health insurance for Americans aged 65 and older that blends Medicare benefits with private health insurance.
+Medicare Advantage (Medicare Part C) is health insurance for Americans aged 65 and older that blends Medicare benefits with private health insurance.
 This typically includes a bundle of Original Medicare (Parts A and B) and Medicare Prescription Drug Plan (Part D).

 Medicare Part A, also called "hospital insurance," covers the care you receive while admitted to the hospital, skilled nursing facility, or other inpatient services.
-Medicare Part A is one of the pain parts of Original Medicare.
+Medicare Part A is part of Original Medicare.

 Medicare Part A premiums cover hospital visits, skilled nursing stays, some home health services, and more.
 Part A premiums are based on whether you or your spouse paid income taxes and for how long.
 Most individuals won't pay a Part A premium.